-Day use entrance charges waived for all veterans on Veteran's Day - November 11.
+Day use entrance charges waived for all veterans year-round at all State Parks.

 The first-ever comprehensive Maryland State Parks Economic Impact and Visitor Study indicates Maryland State Parks have an estimated annual economic benefit to local economies and the State of more than $650 million annually.